bignacio/cpp-articles/posts/instructions-01.md

 You know how good GPUs are at processing vectors and matrices?
 Well, CPUs also have similar capabilities, albeit in a significantly smaller and slower scale.

-Most CPUs also have more than one unit capable of executing SIMD instructions and depending on the isntruction, they can be executed in parallel.
+Most CPUs also have more than one unit capable of executing SIMD instructions and depending on the instruction, they can be executed in parallel.

 So the compiler sees that our carefully written C++ code is performing operations on a vector, for example, and concludes the best way go about it is using SIMD instruction.
 A process known as autovectorization.